Directed and multi-directed animals on the king's lattice: Enumeration of multi-directed animals

-\begin{proof} First, let $C$ be a non-pyramid connected heap and let $\mathcal N = (C_1, k, H, P)$ be its Nordic decomposition.
-We first show that the quadruple~$\mathcal N$ satisfies the conditions of the lemma.
+\begin{proof} First, let $C$ be a non-pyramid connected heap and let $(C_1,k,H,P)$ be its Nordic decomposition.
+We first show that this quadruple satisfies the conditions of the lemma.
 The heap~$C_1$ is connected by definition.
-Moreover, as the component~$C_1$ is not concurrent to~$\alpha$, we have $k\ge0$.
-Furthermore, as the components $C_2,\dotsc,C_n$ are concurrent neither to~$C_1$ nor to~$\alpha$, all the segments of the heap~$H$ are included in~$[0,k-1]$.
-Finally, for the heap~$C$ to be connected, one polymer of the pyramid~$P$ must be in the column~$[-1,0]$; this shows that $P$ has left half-width at least~$k+1$.
+Moreover, as the component~$C_1$ is not concurrent to~$\sigma$, we have $k\ge0$.
+Furthermore, as the components $C_2,\dotsc,C_n$ are concurrent neither to~$C_1$ nor to~$\sigma$, all the segments of the heap~$H$ are included in~$[0,k-1]$.
+Finally, to be connected to the heap~$C_1$, the pyramid~$P$ must have left width at least~$k+1$.

-To conclude, we show that it is possible to recover the heap~$C$ from its Nordic decomposition~$\mathcal N$.
-To do that, we first translate the heap~$C_1$ so that its rightmost column is~$[-2,-1]$.
-Then, we translate the pyramid $P$ so that its minimal polymer is of the form~$[k,j]$.
+To conclude, we show that it is possible to recover the heap~$C$ from its Nordic decomposition.
+To do that, we translate the heap~$C_1$ so that its rightmost point has abscissa~$-1$ and the pyramid $P$ so that its minimal segment is of the form~$[k,\ell]$.
 The heap~$C$ is then equal to the product $C_1HP$. \end{proof}